Josef-Friedrich/skeleton.sh/README.md

 # skeleton

+## Summary / Short description

+> A short description of what this command does.

 ## Usage

 ```
 Usage: This is a example script

+A short description of what this command does.

 Options:
+	-h, --help
-	- h: Show this help message
+	  Show this help message
+	-s, --short-description
+	  Show a short description / summary
 ```

 ## Testing